ryanabrego/PI-Adapter-OPC-UA-Docs/V1/OSIsoft Adapter for OPC UA overview/OSIsoft Adapter for OPC UA supported features.md

 ## Export operation

-The OPC UA EDS adapter is able to export available OPC UA dynamic variables by browsing the OPC UA hierarchies or sub-hierarchies.
+The OPC UA adapter is able to export available OPC UA dynamic variables by browsing the OPC UA hierarchies or sub-hierarchies.

 ### Export operation actions